-2.3.4 Steps for Putting Spiritual Nutrition Into Practice
+2.3.4 Steps of Spiritual Healing & Practice

 So those are the basics of Yogic diet and fasting.
 As you can see, the fundamentals are actually quite simple: the Yogis realized that by focusing on natural foods in their natural state, we could foster greater health and peace of mind, and by eating mindfully and in moderation we can further support that process.
 Ultimately, eating this way not only can give us the best health possible but also the best mental focus and outlook for living our spiritual values.